 The Immigrant Health Paradox: The role of religiosity

-Using both quantitative methods (reanalysis of NLAAS dataset) and qualitative interview methods, we investigate the role of religiosity in the finding that first-generation Mexican immigrants have lower rates of mental and substance use disorders than subsequent generations.
-We have one paper from this project under review, and we currently have a second one in progress.
+Using both quantitative methods (reanalysis of NLAAS dataset) and qualitative interview methods, we investigated the role of religiosity in the finding that first-generation Mexican immigrants have lower rates of mental and substance use disorders than subsequent generations.
+We have published two papers from this project under review, and we currently have a third one under review.

 Parental structure in families of adolescents

-This project is seeking to delineate the way parents provide structure to their children in three different domains of life: academics, unsupervised time and responsibilities.
-100 European American and 100 Latino mothers and their children participate in an interview and self-report study designed to assess how families implement structure in their cultural and ecological contexts.
-We currently have one paper from this project in press and one under review.
+This project sought to delineate the way parents provide structure to their children in three different domains of life: academics, unsupervised time and responsibilities.
+100 European American and 100 Latino mothers and their children participated in an interview and self-report study designed to assess how families implement structure in their cultural and ecological contexts.
+We published two papers form this project.

 Emotional expressivity and adjustment in urban, adolescent males

 Using a multi-method (videotaped interactions, questionnaires, interviews), multi-informant approach (self-report, peer report, observational coding), this study explored the relationship between emotional expressivity and social-emotional adjustment in a sample of 183 late adolescent males living in a low-income, urban environment.
 Results generally indicated that urban boys who exhibit low emotionally expressivity can be protected from poor socio-emotional outcomes as long as they exhibit flexibility to express vulnerable emotion when in a safe context; i.e., when they are disclosing to trusted friends.
-We are currently writing up these results for publication.
+We published one paper from this project.